ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 The **Infrastructure** layer is responsible for data access, migrations, seeding, and our services.
 This layer is dependent on the **Core** layer, as it needs to interact with the domain model.

 The outermost layer is the **Web** layer.
-This layer is resposible for delivering the application to the user.
+This layer is responsible for delivering the application to the user.
 It uses ASP.NET Core to handle HTTP requests and is responsible for rendering the pages.
 Furthermore, it has the application's entry point, the `Program` class, which is responsible for configuring the application and starting the server.

 ## Architecture of deployed application